1vturner/cse15l-lab-reports/labreport1.md

 Sun Jan 02, 2022 11:28pm - Prepping cs15lsp23`

 If you see this **CONGRATS** you have connected to a remote server.
-If you do not see this, please raise your hand and wait for a tutor to arrive..
+If you do not see this, please raise your hand and wait for a tutor to arrive.

 **TRYING SOME COMMANDS:**
 ------------------------